Lookup your 1099G/1099INT using our online application.

 - Spouse’s social security number, if a joint return was filed

-The Form 1099G/1099INT is just a report of the income you received from the Department of Taxation during 2016.
+The Form 1099G/1099INT is just a report from Virginia Tax of the income you received during 2016.
 It is not a bill, and you should not send any type of payment in response to the statement.
 If a professional preparer handles your taxes, you should give this statement to the preparer, along with your other tax information, such as W-2s.
 If you prepare your own taxes, you should review the federal return instructions for reporting state income tax refunds, or visit the IRS web site at http://www.irs.gov/ for more information.

-The Department's records show that we issued you a refund or overpayment credit during 2015 for the taxable year shown in Box 3, and that you claimed itemized deductions on your income tax return for that year.
-Therefore, you may be required to report the refund or credit as income on your 2015 federal income tax return.
+Virginia Tax's records show that we issued you a refund or overpayment credit during 2016 for the taxable year shown in Box 3, and that you claimed itemized deductions on your income tax return for that year.
+Therefore, you may be required to report the refund or credit as income on your 2016 federal income tax return.

 In computing itemized deductions on your federal tax return, you are allowed to deduct state income taxes paid during the year.
 Most people deduct the amount of income tax withheld, as shown on Form W-2, plus any Virginia estimated tax payments they made during the year.
 Since this deduction reduces federal taxable income, if any part of the state tax deducted on the federal return is later refunded, that amount has to be reported as taxable income for the year in which the refund is issued.

 John Jones deducted $5,000 in state income tax on his 2014 federal return, based on the Virginia withholding amount from his W-2.
 When he filed his 2014 Virginia return, he found he was entitled to a refund of $1,000, which was issued on June 1, 2016.
 This means that he only paid $4,000 in state income taxes for 2014, rather than the $5,000 he claimed.
 Therefore, Mr. Jones will be required to report the difference of $1,000 (the amount of his refund) on his federal return for 2016.